Jayaprakash3704/pathwaycom-pathway/README.md

 # Pathway Real-Time Incident Response Backend

 Backend-only system for continuous log ingestion, anomaly detection, and autonomous incident reasoning/response.
-Built on Pathway for streaming/state, orchestrated by LangGraph agents, and using OpenAI (`gpt-4o-mini`) for analysis and planning with deterministic fallbacks.
+Built on Pathway for streaming/state, orchestrated by LangGraph agents, and using LLM-powered analysis (OpenAI, Groq, or compatible providers) with deterministic fallbacks.

 — No UI, no prompts, no chat.
 Pure backend streaming.

+> **Interface Layer**: For human oversight, explanations, and incident management, see the companion repository: [pathwaycom-llm-app](https://github.com/Jayaprakash3704/pathwaycom-llm-app)

 ## Problem Statement